quanteda/tutorials.quanteda.io/content/machine-learning/lss.en.markdown

 draft: false
 ---

 Latent Semantic Scaling (LSS) is a flexible and cost-efficient semisupervised document scaling technique.
-Users only need to provide a small set of "seed words" to locate documents on a specific dimension.
+The technique relies on word embeddings and users only need to provide a small set of "seed words" to locate documents on a specific dimension.

 Install the **LSX** package from CRAN.